 ||Plastic, silica gel, stainless steel

-- 60W high power, reach 450°C within 60s.
+- The temperature controlled soldering iron has 60W high power, reach 450°C within 60s.
 Accurate temperature control and adjustment.

 - Alloy soldering iron bit, lead-free, environmental protection and long life.